omvinayakpise/Tourismzilla/README.md

-# Tourismzilla - A Travel Website
+Tourismzilla - A Travel Website created using basic web technologies.
+It helps the users to go through different travel packages and select one of them as its next travel destination.
+He could also book Train, Flight and Bus tickets through this website also he could go through various hotels and also book them for his next stay.